redlibrarian/redlibrarian.github.io/_posts/2020-02-01-exchange-and-the-public.markdown

 of nuance many critics of absolutist IF bring to the discussion.
-As long as those critics are routinely ignored and dismissed out of hand, the kind of uncritical use of professional ethics to justify harmful activities and private exchange, will continue to devalue the profession.
+As long as those critics are routinely ignored and dismissed out of hand, the kind of uncritical use of professional ethics to justify harmful activities and private exchange will continue to devalue the profession.

 I should make it clear that nothing I've written here should be read as